 Behaviors and actions that violate College policy, including sexual assault, can be subject to investigation, remedial measures, and sanctions.
-Remedial measures and sanctions may include deceased as a result of the crime or offense, Sterling College will provide the results of the disciplinary hearing to the victim's next of kin, if requested.
+Remedial measures and sanctions may include

 - Faculty, Staff, and Student Employees

 - o Warning;

 - o Reassignment of duties;

-- o Demotion;
+- o Demotion:

-- o Suspension without pay; and/or
+- Suspension without pay; and/or

-- o Dismissal
+- Dismissal

 - Students

 - Disciplinary Warning

-- Disciplinary Probation
+- o Disciplinary Probation

 - o Campus Community Service

-- Fines
+- o Fines

-- Required Counseling
+- o Required Counseling

 - Residential Relocation

 - Academic Rescheduling

 - Student Suspension or Dismissal

 Sterling College will, upon written request, disclose to the alleged victim of a crime of violence, or a non-forcible sex offense, the results of any disciplinary hearing conducted by the College against the student who is the alleged perpetrator of the crime or offense.
-If the alleged victim is
+If the alleged victim is deceased as a result of the crime or offense, Sterling College will provide the results of the disciplinary hearing to the victim's next of kin, if requested.